simon-britton/Daffodils/README.md

 Simply clone this repository on Github, or download the files as a .zip folder.
 They are also available in Google Drive, though access is restricted to those attending or working at Francis Parker School.

 ## Usage
-Once you have downloaded the contents as described above, open the folder with Processing.
+Once you have downloaded the contents as described above, open the sketch folder with Processing.
 If you do not currently own Processing, you can download it [here](https://processing.org/).
 A round play button should appear near the top-left corner of the application window.
 Click on it, and enjoy the show!

 ## Code Excerpt
 Just to make sure you downloaded the proper files...